Uniformly rigid models for rigid actions: Proof of Theorem

 (here the quantity of levels in $A_0$ is an upper bound for the quantity of levels we may find in the first $n_1'$ levels of the principal subcolumns).

 Therefore, we modified any pure column in a proportion at most

 and therefore we have changed $f_0$ in a set of measure smaller than

 and this set has measure smaller than $r_1$ by our assumptions.
-Since all levels are clopen set, we have built a continuous function $f_1$ (with finitely many values) whose associated partition $\alpha_1$ is close to $\alpha_0$ in the partition metric.
+Since all levels are clopen sets, we have built a continuous function $f_1$ (with finitely many values) whose associated partition $\alpha_1$ is close to $\alpha_0$ in the partition metric.
 The function $f_1$ is $1/K_1$-good at $n'_1$ and $1/K_0+1/K_1$-good at $n_0'$ (this last condition holds trivially in this case).

-We then make sure that all pure columns are different, modifying the first level of each one by an amount much smaller than all the constants involved (recall that the definition of being good involve a strict inequality).
-This implies that the sets defined by $\alpha_0$ names of length $H_1$ are the union of different $\alpha_1$ names of length $H_1$, which implies that $\alpha_1$ is also a generating partition.
+We then make sure that all pure columns are different, modifying the first level of each one by an amount much smaller than all the constants involved, {\it i.e.} we paint (recall Section \ref{Sec:PaintingNames}) the first level of each pure column with a different, but very small value.
+Recall that the definition of being good involve a strict inequality, so we have enough freedom to achieve this without break the being good property.

+By doing all pure columns different, we get that the sets defined by $\alpha_0$ names of length $H_1$ are the union of different $\alpha_1$ names of length $H_1$, which implies that $\alpha_1$ is also a generating partition.

+We remark that we have to perform the modification in the order we gave.
+We need to perform the transitions of blocks after the modifications of the top and bottom, in order to correct the lack of rigidity we may have introduced.

-{\bf Step $i+1$:} The general case, {\em i.e.} how to obtain $f_{i+1}$ from $f_i$ is similar, but we have to be careful that when trying to fix being $1/K_{i+1}$-good at $n_{i+1}'$ we do not spoil the previous good conditions (at this step being topologically mixing will help us).
+{\bf Step $i+1$:} The general case, {\em i.e.} how to obtain $f_{i+1}$ from $f_i$, is similar, but we have to be careful that when trying to fix being $1/K_{i+1}$-good at $n_{i+1}'$ we do not spoil the previous good conditions (at this step being topologically mixing will help us).

 Suppose we are given $f_i$ and $n_1',\ldots,n_i'$ such that $f_i$ is $\left( \sum_{l=j}^{i}\frac{1}{K_l} \right)$-good at $n_j'$ for $j\leq i$.
 We now show how to find $n_{i+1}'$ and build $f_{i+1}$ satisfying the corresponding properties.